felipevalory/movieRecommendation/readme.md

 ## 🚀 How It Works

-1. **Data Preparation**: Using a large dataset of movie ratings and titles, we filter and clean the data, focusing on high-quality, English-language movies.
+1. **Data Preparation**: Using a large public dataset of movie ratings and titles, I filtered and cleaned the data, focusing on English-language movies.
-2. **Machine Learning Model**: We trained a K-Nearest Neighbors model on a sparse matrix of movie ratings to identify movies similar to the user’s choice.
+2. **Machine Learning Model**: I trained a K-Nearest Neighbors model on a sparse matrix of movie ratings to identify movies similar to the user’s choice.
-3. **Real-Time Poster Fetching**: Using the TMDB API, we retrieve posters for recommended movies dynamically, so you always see the latest information.
+3. **Real-Time Poster Fetching**: Using the TMDB API, I retrieve posters for recommended movies dynamically, so you always see the latest information.

 ## 📸 App Demo

-Here's a sneak peek of the Movie Recommender App in action!
+Here's a sneak peek of the Movie Recommendation App in action!
 Enter a title, hit "Search", and get personalized suggestions, complete with posters.

 ![App](img/app.jpg)